ReedCS2-S20/Lec08-2/NOTES.md

     II.
 Using offsets in load/store instructions
      A. LW/SW and LB/SB instructions using an offset
      B. solution to Lecture 08-1 Exercise 2
-     C. insertion sort a string
-     D. offset use in accessing structs
+     C. offset use in accessing stack frame data
-     A. layout of structs in memory
+     D. layout of structs in memory
    III.
 MIPS linked lists
      B. making linked list nodes in MIPS .data
      C. making a linked list